johnwcowan/r7rs-work/ProcessesCowan.md

 ## Issues

-Issue 1: The question of assigning an external encoding, newline encoding, and encoding error convention for textual pipe ports remains open until [FilesAdvancedCowan](FilesAdvancedCowan.md) is a little more settled.

 Issue 3: It's not clear whether the control-terminal procedures `open-control-tty`, `terminal-process-group`, and `set-terminal-process-group` belong in this SRFI or in a terminal SRFI.

+Issue 4: some kind of structured process-runner that allows processes to be created, a body or lambda to be executed, and then waits for the processes to terminate.
+This is cleaner than randomly calling `make-process` and `process-wait`.

 ## Constructors